TBW vs MTBF vs DWPD: SSD Endurance Explained?

 What is TBW in SSDs?

-TBW or Terabytes Written is a measure of total data that could be written on the SSD before its lifetime ends.
+TBW, or Terabytes Written, is a measure of the total data that can be written to an SSD before its lifetime ends.
 This parameter is considered to determine the endurance and reliability of any SSD.
-Manufacturers give these numbers in TB and they can vary depending on many things.
+Manufacturers provide these numbers in TB, and they can vary depending on several factors.

-The actual lifespan of an SSD depends on the type of workload.
+The actual lifespan of an SSD depends on the type of workload it is subjected to.
 If you do high write operations or use write-intensive applications, your drive will reach TBW limits faster.

 Even to determine the warranty period of any SSD, manufacturers use the TBW as a benchmark.
 Drives with higher TBW will generally come with a higher warranty period as well.